8bitjawad/brothereye/README.md

 It’s designed to act as an intelligent, always-on “eye” that watches your system health and can eventually support interactive features like system control, notifications, and AI integration.

+Currently working on better UI and ML algorithms to run on it.
+Future updates would be security concerns.

 🧠 Project Overview

 Brother Eye consists of two main components: